 In the run up to today’s launch, the resources have been trialled by employees at PwC.
 Ben Higgin, a PwC partner who ran the pilot programme, said: “Talking about mental wellbeing isn’t always easy.
 We often care, but worry too much about what’s the right or wrong thing to say.
 This Samaritans programme is a great tool and provides specific examples of how to handle these conversations, giving you the confidence to approach someone you think might need help or to seek that help yourself.
 A quick and easy way for businesses to support their people, it breaks down the stigma of mental wellbeing and makes it easier for people to show that they care and to be themselves at work.
 We’ll be rolling it out widely at PwC, where our people are looking forward to using it.”

 The Wellbeing in the City partnership between Samaritans and The Lord Mayor’s Appeal also aims to attract more Samaritans volunteers.
 The charity will be piloting a new model of volunteering later this year that will help training fit more easily around City life.

-The Lord Mayor’s Appeal will be raising money for Samaritans through a series of fundraising events, including City Giving Day and The Sherriff’s Ball.
-The Lord Mayor’s Appeal is also partnering with Place2Be, a leading UK children’s mental health charity and OnSide Youth Zones, which provides projects for young people across London.
+The Lord Mayor’s Appeal is partnering with Samaritans, Place2Be, a leading UK children’s mental health charity and OnSide Youth Zones, which will provide state of the art youth provision for young people across London.
 As a result, The Lord Mayor’s Appeal will be supporting people of all ages across the capital over the next three years, fitting with its strategy to create A Better City for All.